Bhad Bhabie Talks Wanting To Collab With Billie Eilish, Her Album, And Her Own Reality Show

 American rapper, Bhad Bhabie whose real name is Danielle Bregoli, rose to fame following an appearance on Dr. Phil in 2016.
 Her catchphrase “cash me outside, how ’bout dat” became a meme and led to her becoming an internet sensation.
 With this exposure, she kickstarted a music career.
 She has released a number of singles, which some have charted on the U.S. Billboard Hot 100 singles chart.

 Her debut single “These Heaux,” in 2017 peaked at No. 77 and has been certified gold in the States.
-Her follow up single, “Hi Bich” is her highest charting single so far, at No. 68.
+Her follow-up single, “Hi Bich,” is her highest charting single so far, at No. 68.
 In 2018, she teamed up with Lil Yatchy on “Gucci Flip Flops,” which peaked at No. 79.
 That same year, she released her debut mixtape, 15.

 She has collaborated with a number of big names — Clean Bandit, Charli XCX, Tory Lanez, and Ty Dolla Sign.
 Her latest single “Bestie” features Kodak Black.